• Skip to primary navigation

 Instructions

-• In a large bowl, combine the sour cream, freshly chopped dill, garlic, olive oil, lemon juice, and that lemon zest.
+• In a large bowl, whisk together the sour cream, dill, garlic, olive oil, lemon juice, and lemon zest.

-• Gently fold in your shredded cucumber into the mixture.
+• Fold the drained cucumber into the sour cream mixture.

 Notes